Service Level Agreement (SLA) and Terms of Service (ToS)

 Customer shall not receive any credits under this SLA in connection with any failure or deficiency of the network caused by or associated with:

-• Weather which may affect perfomance of wireless access equipment performance.
+- Weather which may affect the performance of wireless access equipment performance.

 strives to make the services it provides such as “dedicated servers” and “virtual private servers” available to Client free of outages for 99.9% of the time.
 An “outage” is defined as an instance in which Client is unable to transmit and receive IP packets due to a service failure for more than 15 consecutive minutes, excluding service failures relating to scheduled maintenance and upgrades.
 The goal is to keep Average Round-Trip Latency on the network to 85 milliseconds or less.
 AQUA Networks defines “Average Round-Trip Latency”, with respect to a given month, as the average time required for round-trip packet transfers between the network and major US backbone peering points during such month, as measured by AQUA Networks and/or its associates.
 The goal is to keep Average Packet Loss on the network to 1% or less.
 AQUA Networks defines “Average Packet Loss”, with respect to a given month, as the average percentage of IP packets transmitted on the network during such month that are not successfully delivered, as measured by AQUA Networks and/or its associates.